What is a Wi-Fi or wireless network?

 Wi-Fi 6 brings with it the following enhancements:

-- Higher capacity – features such as OFDMA, MU-MIMO and BSS colouring bring greater efficiency and higher capacity, serving up to four times more clients than under previous standards.
+• Higher capacity – features such as OFDMA, MU-MIMO (multi-user, multiple input, multiple output), and BSS colouring bring greater efficiency and higher capacity, serving up to four times more clients than under previous standards.

-- Improved power efficiency – target wake time (TWT) allows clients to sleep when not in use and therefore consumes less power.
+• Improved power efficiency – target wake time (TWT)) allows clients to sleep when not in use, resulting in less power consumption.

-- Greater IoT coverage – enhancements to the 2.4GHz band.
+• Greater Internet of Things (IoT) coverage – enhancements to the 2.4GHz band.

 OFDMA